 Although Starbucks and Panera are different kinds of operations, they are similar in that they are not simply places to eat or drink.
 They are places for social engagement.

 Like eating out, I did not start going there with any thought of its being anything other than a place to eat.
 What a surprise to discover its other benefits, especially for people like us.

-One of the added benefits for Kate is that we frequently see babies and young children.
+One of the added benefits of these outings for Kate is that we frequently see babies and young children.
 Most of the time she just watches them with delight.
 Sometimes she plays “peak-a-boo” with them.
 She often speaks to the older ones, asking their names or something about the toys with which they may be playing.
 These are short moments, but they are moments of pleasure for Kate.

 None of this is to suggest that eating out is a substitute for having more enduring friendships.
 Although they are out of town, we have several of those.
 I make sure we stay in contact with them as well.
-On a day-in-day-out basis, however, I feel we eating out represents at least three social occasions every day.
+On a day-in-day-out basis, however, I feel we eating out represents at least two social occasions every day.
 I can’t overstate how important that has been in minimizing isolation as well as stress.
 One of the other benefits is that these kind of interactions are not lengthy.
 It is much easier for Kate to enjoy those than longer ones.